MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 This article helps you to identify application compatibility issues, and to find, apply, and extend runtime fixes that address them.
 Sections of this article are intended for different roles:

 * IT professionals or administrators: The most relevant sections are [Identify packaged application compatibility issues](#identify-packaged-application-compatibility-issues), [Find a runtime fix](#find-a-runtime-fix), and [Apply a runtime fix](#apply-a-runtime-fix).
-* Developers: Although developers may find the entire article useful, the most relevant sections are [Debug, extend, or create a runtime fix](#debug-extend-or-create-a-runtime-fix), [Create a runtime fix](#create-a-runtime-fix), and [Other debugging techniques](#other-debugging-techniques).d
+* Developers: Although developers may find the entire article useful, the most relevant sections are [Debug, extend, or create a runtime fix](#debug-extend-or-create-a-runtime-fix), [Create a runtime fix](#create-a-runtime-fix), and [Other debugging techniques](#other-debugging-techniques).

 <a id="identify" />